Have you been curious about prostate milking, but too afraid to ask? We'll help you decide if it's right for you.

 Let's take a closer look.

-Prostate milking is the act of stimulating the prostate in order to achieve orgasm.
+Prostate milking is the act of stimulating the prostate to achieve orgasm.

-Yes, and no. While anyone with a prostate can milk theirs, only cisgender men have prostates.
+Yes, and no. While anyone with a prostate can milk it, only cisgender men have prostates.
 Sorry ladies!

 While it is relatively safe, like with anything, you can overdo it.
 Some of the most common risk factors are rectal bleeding, risk of a bacterial infection, and aggravating hemorrhoids.